-- i.
-Earn a cumulative GPA of 2.0 or greater - j.
-Submit a spiritual growth reflection paper on SUMoodle.com to be reviewed by the Chief Academic Officer
+- 1. Earn a cumulative GPA of 2.0 or greater

+- 2. Submit a spiritual growth reflection paper on Canvas to be reviewed by the Chief Academic Officer

-- k.
-Take the Bible Knowledge Exit Exam
+- 3. Take the Bible Knowledge Exit Exam

-- 1. Take the Graduating Student Survey
+- 4. Take the Graduating Student Survey

-- m.
-Successfully complete Christian Service requirements
+- 5. Successfully complete Christian Service requirements

-- n.
-Financial Aid Exit Counseling
+- 6. Financial Aid Exit Counseling